 Sakura Gelly Roll Pens

 Sparkly metallic pens, difficult to work with.
 See my Axidraw blog post for more tips.
 White gelly rolls are FANTASTIC on black paper!
 Packs of gelly roll pens available from Amazon including metallic gold as a 6 pack and white gelly rolls as a 3 pack.
-There is also a megaset of 74 Gelly Roll Pens, which I first bought when I was starting out, and still use as a reference for all the color options!
-Can also recommend the Moonlight Gelly Roll pens which will fluoresce under UV light, and packs of metallic colors.
+There is also an ultimate pack of 74 Gelly Roll Pens, which I first used starting out, and still use as a reference for all the color options available!
+Other fun options include Moonlight Gelly Roll pens which will fluoresce under UV light, packs of shades of grey!

 Pilot G-Tec Gel Pens

 Expensive but great for fine detail!
 Limited color options.
 Assorted pack of different tip sizes available from Amazon.
-Recommend the copic multliner 0.03mm or 0.05mm for fineline work, individual pens can be purchased from Blick, and you can receive discounts when you buy these pens in larger amounts!
+Recommend 0.03 or 0.05mm line width for fineline work.

 Stabilo Fine Point 88 Markers

 Affordable colorful marker line.
 Great for creating CMYK prints, not good for plots that have lots of line overlap or fine detail.
 Available in one line width.
 May not be lightfast.
 CMYK colors - use azure, pink and yellow.
 Also available as a set of assorted colors from Amazon.